History of the Jews in France

 Such of the enemies of the Jews as cherished the hope that the Bourbons would hasten to undo the work of the Revolution with regard to Jewish emancipation were soon disappointed.

-The emancipation the French Jews had made such progress that the most clerical monarch could not find any pretext for curtailing their rights as citizens.
+The emancipation of the French Jews had made such progress that the most clerical monarch could not find any pretext for curtailing their rights as citizens.

 They were no longer poor, downtrodden paddlers or money-lenders with whom every petty official could do so as he liked.